chapel-lang/chapel/doc/rst/technotes/globalvars.rst

 Global Variables
 ==================================

-.. warning:: The variables defined here are not part of Chapel Standard and
+.. warning:: The variables defined here are not part of the Chapel Standard and
              they can be changed, renamed, or removed at any point in the future.

 The Chapel Compiler defines some variables that are available to all Chapel programs.